A Comprehensive Survey of Continual Learning: Theory, Method and Application: Theoretical Foundation

 \subsection{Generalizability Analysis}

 Current theoretical efforts for continual learning have primarily been performed on training sets of incremental tasks, assuming that their test sets follow similar distributions and the candidate solutions have similar generalizability.
-However, since the objective for learning multiple tasks is typically highly non-convex, there are many local optimal solutions that perform similarly on each training set but have significantly different generalizability on test sets \cite{wang2022coscl,mirzadeh2020understanding}.
-For continual learning, a desirable solution requires not only \emph{intra-task generalizability} from training sets to test sets, but also \emph{inter-task generalizability} to accommodate their distribution differences.
+However, since the objective for learning multiple tasks is typically highly non-convex, there are many local optimal solutions that perform similarly on each training set but have significantly different generalizability on test sets~\cite{wang2022coscl,mirzadeh2020understanding}.
+For continual learning, a desirable solution requires not only \emph{intra-task generalizability} from training sets to test sets, but also \emph{inter-task generalizability} to accommodate to accommodate incremental changes of their distributions.

 Here we provide a conceptual demonstration with a task-specific loss $\ell_t(\theta; \mathcal{D}_t)$ and its empirical optimal solution $\theta_t^{*} = {\arg \min}_{\theta} \ell_t(\theta; \mathcal{D}_t)$.
 When a task $i$ needs to accommodate another task $j$, the maximum sacrifice of its performance can be estimated by performing a second-order Taylor expansion of $\ell_i(\theta; \mathcal{D}_i)$ around $\theta_i^*$: